-What can I expect in an online workshop?
+What can I expect in a virtual workshop?

 Each cohort of participants will be limited in number to no more than 18 to ensure personalization of instruction.
 This is the Camp.
 St. J way.

-The ideal online experience will consist of participants taking part in all synchronous meetings (although all synchronous meetings will be recorded to accommodate conflicts in individual schedules).
+The ideal virtual experience will consist of participants taking part in all synchronous meetings (although all synchronous meetings will be recorded to accommodate conflicts in individual schedules).

 Ideally all workshops will strive to divide instruction following a 25% synchronous and 75% asynchronous model.

-All online workshops must meet the 30-hour requirements of the College Board and, for those seeking graduate credits, Southern New Hampshire University.
+All virtual workshops must meet the 30-hour requirements of the College Board and, for those seeking graduate credits, Southern New Hampshire University.

-What technology will I need to access to successfully complete an online workshop?
+What technology will I need to access to successfully complete a virtual workshop?

-How long will I have to complete the course requirements of my online workshop?
+How long will I have to complete the course requirements of my virtual workshop?

-All online workshops must be completed within 10 calendar days.
+All virtual workshops must be completed within 10 calendar days.
 All participants must attend or view all “synchronous” meetings and complete all learning modules within this time period.

 Workshops for each cohort of participants will commence on Monday mornings 10:00 a.m.
 EST and must be completed by the following Wednesday 6:00 p.m.
 EST.